raspberrypi/documentation/configuration/uart.md

 The default value of the `enable_uart` flag depends on the actual roles of the UARTS, so that if ttyAMA0 is assigned to the BT module, `enable_uart` defaults to 0, if the mini-UART is assigned to the BT module, then `enable_uart` defaults to 1.
 Note that if the UARTS are reassigned using a device tree overlay (see below), `enable_uart` defaults will still obey this rule.

+## Disabling Linux's use of console UART

+In a default install of Raspbian, the primary UART (serial0) is assigned to the Linux console.
+Using the serial port for other purposes requires this default behaviour to be changed.
+On startup, `systemd` checks the Linux kernel command line for any console entries and will use the console defined therein.
+To stop this behaviour the command line needs to have the serial console setting removed.

+Edit the kernel command line with `sudo nano /boot/cmdline.txt`.
+Find the console entry that refers to the serial0 device, and remove it, including the baud rate setting.
+It will look something like `console=serial0,115200`.
+Make sure the rest of the line remains the same, as errors in this configuration can stop the Raspberry Pi from booting.

+Reboot the Raspberry Pi for the change to take effect.

 ### UART output on GPIO pins

 By default the UART transmit and receive pins are on GPIO 14 and GPIO 15 respectively, which are pins 8 and 10 on the GPIO header.

 ### UARTs and Device Tree